danzanzibar/space-rocks/README.txt

        "spatial":

-       The last subpackage is dedicated to spatial partitioning (well, the 'Background' class is also thrown in for want of a better home).
-As recommended by the text, I read up on "Real Time Collision Detection" and implemented a fairly simple (yet likely far from optimized) grid partitioning of userspace.
+       The last sub package is dedicated to spatial partitioning (well, the 'Background' class is also thrown in for want of a better home).
+As recommended by the text, I read up on "Real Time Collision Detection" and implemented a fairly simple (yet likely far from optimized) grid partitioning of user space.
 The performance improvement was massive and more than adequate for the game.
 'Grid' and 'Cell' implement this scheme - you can find more information about the algorithms in the 'Grid' class.